Valraevn/argocd/vDSM_helm/README.md

 - Ensure storage class exists and is properly configured

 ### Security Issues
+- **Baseline mode**: Limited functionality but maximum security
+- **Privileged mode**: Full functionality but requires permissive security policy
-- If you need additional capabilities, consider using a more permissive security policy
+- If you need host device access, use the alternative security context

-- Host device access requires privileged mode (not recommended for production)
+### Functionality Limitations in Baseline Mode
+- Network bridge creation may not work (requires NET_ADMIN)
+- System administration tasks may be limited (requires SYS_ADMIN)
+- Raw I/O operations may not work (requires SYS_RAWIO)

 ## Values Reference

 See `values.yaml` for all configurable options and their default values.
+The file includes both baseline and privileged security configurations for your convenience.